 The BOA has approved the acceptance of up to five (5) “back-up” proposals in the event the initial awardee fails to complete the leasing process.

-The draft lease document describing the terms and conditions, property map, lot descriptions, and Chapter 4-158, HAR, may be examined at the District offices, below:
+The general lease provisions describing the terms and conditions, property map, lot descriptions, and Chapter 4-158, HAR, are available on the DOA’s website or may be examined at the offices below: